Aceita: Music video

 The music video was filmed in early 2023.
-Filmed in black and white, the video features a variety of religious symbols and customs of various religions, including Candomblé, Catholicism, Protestantism and spiritualism, such as church service, studying the Bible, cowrie-shell divination, rosary holding, Anitta venetrating in a terreiro, and receiving a bath from a holy mother naked.
+Filmed in black and white, the video features a variety of religious symbols and customs of various religions, including Candomblé, Catholicism, Protestantism and spiritualism, such as church service, studying the Bible, cowrie-shell divination, rosary holding, Anitta venerating in a terreiro, and receiving a bath from a holy mother naked.
 Most of the video was filmed in a Candomblé temple in Magé, Rio de Janeiro.
-Farher Thalles d'Oxoguian, leader of Candomblé at the Ilê Ni Oxoguian terreiro, commented on the ritual on the film that in Candomblé, the body and head are sacred and cared for, unlike in Western Christian culture which has a taboo against the body; during rituals, there is no judgment of the naked body.
+Farher Thalles d'Oxoguian, leader of Candomblé at the Ilê Ni Oxoguian terreiro, commented on the ritual in the film that in Candomblé, the body and head are sacred and cared for, unlike in Western Christian culture, which has a taboo against the body; during rituals, there is no judgment of the naked body.